Psilym/MMFD/README.md

 This paper proposes a <u>m</u>ulti-<u>m</u>odel <u>f</u>usion and <u>d</u>istillation framework **(MMFD)** which is capable of integrating multiple model encoders with various spatial resolutions and channel numbers.
 By fusing multiple models, such as domain expert models and fundation models, model blindness [1] is alleviated and visual embeddings are enhanced.

-**Note that this method can enhance performance with decreased model parameters and increased inference speed!**
+**Note that the MMFD can enhance performance with decreased model parameters and increased inference speed!**

 - WSI-level segmentation results of placental multiple functional tissues are as follows.
 (Medical impact: Our method can boost quantitative assessment of placental histopathology.)